gctools-outilsgc/ux_research/README.md

-# ux_research
+# User Experience Documents
-User experience research and reporting
+User experience research and reporting.

-File repository for final documents.
+File repository for final UX documents.
 Please use the ux_prototypes repository for working files and design. https://github.com/gctools-outilsgc/ux_prototypes

 This repository includes .docx and .pdf files for the following: